Shadoka/raygo/README.md

 * Performance improvements
 * Scene descriptions in YAML format
 * Add test case for third possible face format in OBJ files
+* Implement an 'autofocus' on a shape, so that you don't have to manually position the camera to see an object

 Current ideas for performance improvements:
 * Make matrix data 1-dimensional instead of two dimensions.
-Reduces number of allocations.
+Reduces number of allocations. => DONE, reduced compute from 90m to 30m on high poly teapot scene
-* Instead of deleting rows/cols in Matrix.Submatrix, hold a virtual dimension index that subsequent operations have to respect.
-Question: When would I reset that virtual dimension index?